Tzeak/yumlog/README.md

 this is a personal project
 not medical advice
-don’t sue me if it thinks your tiramisu is beef stew
+don't sue me if it thinks your tiramisu is beef stew